nblum/silverstripe-flexible-content/README.md

 }
 ```

-And provide a include template file with the same name
+And provide a include template file (eg `themes/mytheme/templates/Includes/MyTextContentElement.ss`) with the same name

 ```html
     <div <%if $Splitview %> class="splitview" <% end_if %>